barisAtmn/RUST101/README.md

 - Box<dyn Error> :  you can read Box<dyn Error> to mean “any kind of error.”

+- dyn is a prefix of a trait object's type.
+- The dyn keyword is used to highlight that calls to methods on the associated Trait are dynamically dispatched.
+To use the trait this way, it must be 'object safe'.

 - Rust uses Smart pointers.
 Box type is smart pointer in RUST.

 - There is Dangling pointers in RUST